appnext/native_ads_examples/README.md

 ### Guidelines
 - If you're cloning one of the Android examples as is, don't forget to clear your Gradle cache
-- Generic Placement IDs are in use, don't forget to add your own placement IDs as defined in the Appnext self-service after you sign up
+- Generic Placement IDs are in use.
+Don't forget to add your own placement IDs!
+Please follow the instructions in the Appnext self-service after you sign up.

 ## Join us now! ##
 Use the Native Ads SDK and start generating revenue.
 Join now!